aapokiiso/jshint-log-reporter/README.md

 }
 ```

 This task executes JSHint on the given files (files matching `["public/js/**/*.js"]`) and runs them through `jshint-log-reporter`, which returns the formatted error messages.
-These error messages will then be written inside `jshint.log`.
+These error messages will then be written inside `path-to-jshint-output-file.log`.

 ### Testing